hibernator11/notebook-texts-metadata/README.md

 Example of notebook to extract a dataset as a CSV file from a digital collection described using marc xml files.
 [View notebook in nbviewer](https://nbviewer.jupyter.org/github/hibernator11/notebook-marc-csv-example/blob/master/Dataset-Extraction-Example.ipynb)

 # topic-modeling-billing
-Topic Modeling based on Digitised Volumes of theatrical English, Scottish, and Irish playbills between 1600 - 1902 from [data.bl.uk](data.bl.uk).
+Example of notebook to extract the most common words in a corpus of text documents.
+This notebook is an example of Topic Modeling based on Digitised Volumes of theatrical English, Scottish, and Irish playbills between 1600 - 1902 from [data.bl.uk](data.bl.uk).
 [View notebook in nbviewer](https://nbviewer.jupyter.org/github/hibernator11/notebook-marc-csv-example/blob/master/topic-modeling-billing.ipynb)

 ![Topic modeling](images/topic-modeling.png)